ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-pped the train and
-put the lady off.
-The day was cold, and adriz­
-fling rain had made it quite muddy, and
-having over half a mile to walk for shelter,
-the lady and the youngest child took a severe
-cold, which after a sickness of over two
-months, resulted in the death of the latter.
-Suit was brought for damages, and, after a
-protracted trial, the jury rendered a verdict
+acted trial, the jury rendered a verdict
 for plaintiff for six hundred dollars.

 of